-LIST OF REPORTS REQUIRED FROM PAWNSHOPS
+LIST OF REPORTS REQUIRED FROM PAWNSHOPS (Appendix to Sec.
+4162P)

-(Appendix to Sec.
-4162P) Category Form No. MOR Ref.
+Category Form No. MOR Ref.
 Report Title Frequency Submission Deadline Submission Procedure A-2 BSP 7-26- 02C 4161P (As amended by Cir.
 No. 821 Statement of Condition (SOC) (Head office with no branch) Annually 30-Apr SDC dated 12.06.13 and CL-079 dated 12.17.09) Consolidated Statement of Condition (Head office and branches) - List of Branches -do- -do- -do- A-3 BSP 7-26- 03C 4161P (As amended by Cir.
-No. 821 dated 12.06.13 and CL-079 dated 12.17.09 Statement of Income and Expenses (Head office with no branch) Consolidated Statement of Income and Expenses (Head office and branches) -do- -do- -do- В Unnumbered (no prescribed form) 4164P Audited Financial Statement (AFS) for the previous year ended prepared by an external auditor together with actions taken on the financial audit report.
+No. Statement of Income and Expenses (Head office with no branch) -do- -do- -do- 821 dated 12.06.13 Consolidated Statement of Income and and CL-079 dated 12.17.09 Expenses (Head office and branches) В Unnumbered (no prescribed form) 4164P Audited Financial Statement (AFS) for the previous year ended prepared by an external auditor together with actions taken on the financial audit report.
 For pawnshops with assets of P50 million and above. -do- June 30 of the following reference year Appropriate department of the SES В Unnumbered 4163P Report on Crimes/Losses As crime or incident occurs 10th business day from knowledge of crime/incident Original - SDC Duplicate - BSP Security coordinator c/o Director, Security Investigation and Transport Department